 Members: Your genotype for rs3135388 is —.

 HLA-DQB1*06:02 is not available in 23andMe data (that I know of).
-But this HLA type is interesting in that it is highly linked to narcolepsy susceptibility.[ref]
+Interestingly, this HLA type is highly linked to narcolepsy susceptibility.[ref]

 Taking all of this with a grain of salt…